Are you one of the 1 in 3 Scots with mental health difficulties?

 People may not identify themselves as ‘carers’ and those experiencing mental health problems are not always comfortable seeing partners, relatives or friends as their ‘carers’.
 However, mental health difficulties usually have a big impact on those close to the person affected.

-The care collective provides support to carers with the aims of increasing understanding, building skills to support your loved one and supporting care for yourself.
+I can provide support to carers with the aims of increasing understanding, building skills to support your loved one and supporting care for yourself.

 Assessment just means talking to you about your difficulties and your life story, before making a plan with you about what care options would be helpful.
 You can share as much or as little information by email beforehand as you wish.